 As a result, you can:

 The alternative to Visual Guard is the development of custom security code within each application.
-More expensive because software developers must reinvent the wheel for each development languages used in your organization.
+More expensive because software developers must reinvent the wheel for each development language used in your organization.
 Less secured since developers are not security experts, and cannot anticipate all possible issues.

 Note: recording and auditing are transversal to all applications: